-For HRS the two layers of the lead-glass counter are called "preshower" and "shower" detectors, respectively.
-The preshower blocks in the Right HRS (the spectrometer located to the right side of the beamline when viewed along the beam direction) 98 has 48 blocks arranged in a 2×24 array, with the longest dimension of the blocks 90 aligned perpendicular to the particle trajectory.
-For the two blocks in each row, 100 only the ends facing outward are read out by photo-multiplier tubes (PMTs) and 101 the other ends of the two blocks were facing each other and not read out.
-Therefore 102 the preshower detector had 48 output channels.
-All preshower blocks were indi-103 vidually wrapped to prevent light leak.
-The preshower and the shower detectors in 104 the Left HRS are similar to the preshower detector on the Right HRS except that for each detector there are 34 blocks arranged in a 2×17 array.
-The shower de-106 tector in the Right HRS had 75 blocks arranged in a 5×15 array with the longest 107 dimension of the blocks aligned along the trajectory of scattered particles.
-PMTs 108 are attached to each block of the Right shower detector on one end only, giving 75 output channels.
-110
+For HRS the two layers of the lead-glass detector are called "preshower" and "shower" detectors, respectively.
+The preshower blocks in the Right HRS (the spectrometer located to the right side of the beamline when viewed along the beam direction) has 48 blocks arranged in a $2 \times 24$ array, with the longest dimension of the blocks aligned perpendicular to the particle trajectory.
+For the two blocks in each row, only the ends facing outward are read out by photo-multiplier tubes (PMTs) and the other ends of the two blocks were facing each other and not read out.
+Therefore the preshower detector had 48 output channels.
+All preshower blocks were individually wrapped to prevent light leak.
+The preshower and the shower detectors in the Left HRS are similar to the preshower detector on the Right HRS except that for each detector there are 34 blocks arranged in a $2 \times 17$ array.
+The shower detector in the Right HRS had 75 blocks arranged in a $5 \times 15$ array with the longest dimension of the blocks aligned along the trajectory of scattered particles.
+PMTs are attached to each block of the Right shower detector on one end only, giving 75 output channels.

-In order to reduce the amount of electronics needed and to avoid high electronic background, the lead-glass blocks in both the preshower and the shower detectors 112 were divided into 6 (8) groups for the Left (Right) HRS, with each group consist-113 ing 8 blocks.
-On the Right HRS only 60 of the 75 shower blocks were used while 114 the 15 blocks on the edge were not included in the DAQ.
-The reduction on the 115 HRS acceptance due to not using these side blocks is negligible.
-Signals from the 8 116 blocks in each group were added using a custom-made analog summing unit called 117 "SUM8 modules", then passed to discriminators.
-The geometry and the position of 118 each pre-shower group was carefully chosen to match those of the corresponding shower group to maximize electron detection efficiency.
-On the Left HRS adjacent 120 groups in both preshower and shower had overlapping blocks, while for the Right HRS only preshower blocks were overlapping.
-To allow overlapping between adjacent groups, signals from preshower blocks on the Right HRS and from both preshower and shower blocks on the Left HRS were split into two identical copies using passive splitters.
-Grouping of the lead-glass blocks is shown in Fig. 1.
+Because the lead-glass detectors in the Left and Right HRS were built differently, 113 design of the lead-glass-based triggers of the DAQ is also different, as shown in 114 Fig. 1.
+As a compromise between the amount of electronics needed and the rate in 115 the front end logic modules, the lead-glass blocks in both the preshower and the 116 shower detectors were divided into 6 (8) groups for the Left (Right) HRS, with 117 each group consisting 8 blocks.
+On the Right HRS only 60 of the 75 shower blocks 118 were used while the 15 blocks on the edge were not read out.
+The reduction on the HRS acceptance due to not using these side blocks is negligible.
+Signals from the 8 120 blocks in each group were added using a custom-made analog summing unit called

+"SUM8 modules", then passed to discriminators.
+The geometry and the position of each pre-shower group was carefully chosen to match those of the corresponding shower group to maximize electron detection efficiency.
+On the Left HRS adjacent groups in both preshower and shower had overlapping blocks, while for the Right HRS only preshower blocks were overlapping.
+To allow overlap between adjacent groups, signals from preshower blocks on the Right HRS and from both preshower and shower blocks on the Left HRS were split into two identical copies using passive splitters.

 Fig. 1.
-[Color online] Grouping scheme (side-view) for the double-layered lead-glass counters for the Left and the Right HRS.
+[Color online] Grouping scheme (side-view) for the double-layer lead-glass detectors for the Left and the Right HRS.
 Scattered particles enter the detector from the left.
 The colored vertical bars represent the range of each group.